haarcuba/testix/docs/tutorial/line_monitor_unit_tests/watching_the_subprocess.rst

 Let's improve our ``LineMonitor``, starting by handling the underlying subprocess a little more carefully.

-We want to create a [polling object](https://docs.python.org/3/library/select.html#polling-objects), and register the reader's file descriptor using its `.register` method.
+We want to create a `polling object <https://docs.python.org/3/library/select.html#polling-objects>`_, and register the reader's file descriptor using its `.register` method.

 Let's test for it.
 We have to mock the `select` module, of course, and also change our `launch_scenario()`.